AEspinosaDev/Vulkan-Engine/README.md

 - The library itself, a place where you can find a lot of abstracted functionality.

-- A demos directory that links against the library where you can find useful examples.
+- An examples directory that links against the library where you can find useful examples.

 The main feautures of the library are: